Grade Letter | Percentage Score | Degree Class | Grade Definition | |

 University Intakes and Timeline

-- Fall: This is the September/October intake or primary intake, which attracts a maximum number of applications from international students.
+This is the September/October intake or primary intake, which attracts a maximum number of applications from international students.
 Let’s look at the timeline.

 - June to August – Take standardized tests like IELTS, TOEFL, GMAT, and GRE.